ietf/wiki.ietf.org/group/iab/IAB_Nomcom.md

   questions about the needs of the IESG prior to the IAB being advised of a nominated candidate.

-- This confirmation vote follows the process described in [](IAB_Decisions.md).
+- This confirmation vote follows the process described in [IAB_Decisions](IAB_Decisions.md).
-  It is eligible for the Expedited Process.
+  It is eligible for the Expedited Process but requires a response from all voting members.

 - In the event that a sitting IAB member was nominated to replace the casual vacancy in the IESG, the IETF Executive Director would be informed of the